hazama-yuinyan/picopico_sequencer/README.md

 the program.

 ## Just before the release...
-At the very end of development, you must build the program to reduce HTTPRequests and program size.
+At the very end of development, you must build the program to reduce the number of HTTPRequests and the program size.
 To do that, you must just invoke the build.sh at the root directory of the project.

 ## Dependent Open Source Projects
   * [dojo] for the great graphical user interfaces